jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 ### Description of technologies and communication protocols:

----The communication protocols selected are 'Slack' and 'Zoom' meetings.
+- The communication protocols selected are 'Slack' and 'Zoom' meetings.
 Also a Kanban board is being used to track issues as we progress to stay on task.

 -Tick data sourced from the CDC; Pet data sourced from a combination of animal shelter data, various webpages detailing signs/symptoms of tick-borne illness in dogs, and some prior knowledge.

----Technologies:
+- Technologies:
     - PostrgresSQL
     - Google Colab
         - Pandas and Scikit-Learn